Algo-Trade-Analytics/monaco-pine-validator/docs/MIXED-INDENTATION-FIX.md

 ### **After (Matches TradingView)**
 - ✅ **Allows** mixing tabs/spaces across different scopes
 - ✅ **Allows** mixing tabs/spaces on the **same line**
-- ⚠️ Still emits a PSI02 **warning** when both indentation styles appear anywhere in the script (helpful reminder, but not a hard error)

 ## 📝 **Examples**